Amanda Weltman: Research and career

 Weltman became known when she co-authored a 2004 paper titled "Chameleon Cosmology" with Justin Khoury, which proposed a theory to explain dark energy.
 She was a 24-year-old graduate student at Columbia University at the time.
 Dark energy is proposed as an explanation for the accelerating expansion of the universe.
 Khoury and Weltman proposed the existence of a new force that drove this expansion, which changed depending on the environment it was in.
 It would be weak when particles were densely packed together, and strong when they were far apart.
-Thus, the theory suggests that in regions where matter is relatively dense, the chameleon force is difficult to detect; but in empty regions of space, it acts to push bodies apart and expand the universe.
+Thus, the theory suggests that in regions where matter is relatively dense, the chameleon force is difficult to detect, but in empty regions of space, it acts to push bodies apart and expand the universe.

-The theory of chameleon gravity is compelling in part because it can be tested in a range of environments including in laboratory tests.
-The first ever searches for dark energy in the laboratory were performed as searches for chameleons.
-In 2007 Weltman joined an experimental team at Fermilab on the GammeV experiment which has been designed to search for axion like particles.
+The theory of chameleon gravity can be tested in a range of environments including in laboratory tests.
+The first searches for dark energy in the laboratory were performed as searches for chameleons.
+In 2007, Weltman joined an experimental team at Fermilab on the GammeV experiment which has been designed to search for axion-like particles.
 The first bounds on chameleon gravity parameters were placed by this experiment in 2008.
-The experiment was redesigned and rebuilt as a purpose built chameleon detector, the GammeV CHASE (Cameleon Afterglow Search Experiment), with first results constraining chameleon dark energy in 2010.
+The experiment was redesigned and rebuilt as a purpose built chameleon detector, the GammeV CHASE (Chameleon Afterglow Search Experiment), with first results constraining chameleon dark energy in 2010.
 These were the first experiments of their kind and were able to place the first direct experimental bounds on the theory.
 This work pioneered a new subfield of laboratory experiments searching for chameleon gravity, or dark energy more broadly, in the laboratory.
-The theory evolved by Khoury and Weltman has been described as leading to "entire sub-fields in cosmology and experimental physics."
-Her work has been described as a continuation of the work of Albert Einstein.

-In recent years Weltman has made substantial contributions to astrophysics, in particular to the field of Fast Radio Bursts (FRBs), mysterious millisecond-long bursts of radio waves that originate from distant galaxies.
-One of her main contributions here was a comprehensive catalogue of theoretical models available to explain FRB progenitors.
-Among her many other major contributions to FRB physics she has proposed a novel test of a model of FRBs as a result of the Gertsenshtein-Zeldovich (GZ) effect which describes how a gravitational wave passing through a pulsar magnetosphere can be (partially) converted into electromagnetic radiation.
-One novel feature of this model is its prediction that FRBs should be accompanied by continuous gravitational waves that could be detected by future gravitational wave detectors.

-Weltman is playing a leading role in the Hydrogen Intensity and Real-time Analysis eXperiment (HIRAX) currently under construction in South Africa.